-Walker married Eliza Butler, and from 1827 to 1829 they rented rooms at 81 Joy Street on Beacon Hill, where free blacks clustered.
+Walker married Eliza Butler, and from 1827 to 1829 they rented rooms at 81 Joy Street, an African-American neighborhood on Beacon Hill.
 In 1829 he bought a house on Bridge Street from George Parkman, a Boston Brahmin whose murder in 1849 would lead to a sensational trial.

 Walker agreed to pay Parkman $266 – a huge sum for him – for six years.
 Prophetically, he observed that “in this very city, when a man of color dies, if he owned any real estate it most generally falls into the hands of some white persons.”
 His widow lost the house after his death.